rust-lang/rust/src/doc/reference.md

 The primitive types are the following:

 * The boolean type `bool` with values `true` and `false`.
-* The machine types.
+* The machine types (integer and floating-point).
-* The machine-dependent integer and floating-point types.
+* The machine-dependent integer types.

 #### Machine types